Zwift: Worlds

 The last two worlds can only be accessed as part of a scheduled event:

+In July 2023 Zwift began opening “climb portals” that allow the rider access to real-world hill climbs that represent the grade and milage of famous hills but do so in an abstract environment of color and shapes not earthly environments.
+As of March 2024 there are 20 such climbs.

 Community

 As of June 2021, Zwift had more than 334,000 fans on the social media platform Facebook.
 Facebook chief executive Mark Zuckerberg used the platform to help continue training after suffering a broken arm.
 An article in La Velocita called the game's fans "Zwifters".
 An early partnership between Zwift and ride-sharing site Strava has led to integration with Zwift rides being automatically uploaded to Strava if users enable the function.
 The first documented Zwift race was held March 3, 2015 organized through Facebook and modeled after weeknight race-riding, a common community event in the road racing subculture of cycling.
 One of the earliest groups to offer established racing on Zwift was KISS, which started races in late 2015 and had grown by 2018 to become one of the largest organizers on the platform.

 As of September 2022, Zwift users had used the platform to amass: